Ecommerce is surging. In 2021, retail ecommerce revenues in the United States reached $768B. By 2025, they’re expected to top $1.3T.

-A number of D2C businesses have excelled in building up a community along with their brand.
+A number of D2C businesses have excelled in building up a community through consumer marketing.
 Glossier, for instance, showcases fans, not influencers, across all of its channels.
 It shares content from customers on its blog and social media.
-DMs via social media are Glossier’s highest volume support channels.
+DMs via social media channels are Glossier’s highest volume support channels.

 Another well-known example is Peloton, which uses gamification to keep its users engaged.
 A video screen allows members to exercise with others in real-time.
 They can connect to peers over Facebook or Fitbit as well.
 This adds a competitive element to the exercises, but the main advantage is that it completely immerses users in their classes.